oroinc/documentation/user_guide/ui_components.rst

 Action buttons can trigger actions related to the entity in general, or specifically to the grid.

-Action buttons related to the grid only are displayed right above the grid.
-For example, you can scroll pages, refresh the grid details and reset the grid (clear all the filters).
-You can also export the details shown in the grid as a .csv file.
+Action buttons related to the grid are displayed right above the grid.

+In the example, you can scroll pages, refresh the grid details and reset the grid (clear all the filters), as well as export the details shown in the grid as a .csv file.

 .. image:: ./img/ui_components/grid_action_buttons.png

-Action buttons that trigger actions related to the entity in general are displayed at the top right corner of the grid page.
+Action buttons that trigger actions related to the entity in general are displayed in the top right corner of the grid page.

-For example, you can export and import account records, as well as to create a new account.
+In the example, you can export and import account records, as well as to create a new account.

 .. image:: ./img/ui_components/entity_action_buttons.png

 If there is an arrow on the button, some sub-actions are available.
-For example, from the Import button you can start the import and download the data template.
+For example, you can start the import and download the data template from the Import button.

 .. image:: ./img/ui_components/grid_action_subbuttons.png